casumo-archive/eslint-config-casumo/README.md

 The majority of the frontenders has to agree on something to be merged in.

-For the poll either use `Slack` or use :+1: and :-1: in the PR.
+For the poll use :+1: and :-1: in the PR.

-Don't forget to link the poll / discussion.